jmbenlloch/daqling/README.md

 ## Documentation

-Detailed documentation can be found [https://daqling.docs.cern.ch](https://daqling.docs.cern.ch).
+Detailed documentation can be found at [https://daqling.docs.cern.ch](https://daqling.docs.cern.ch).

 Subscribe to the "daqling-users" CERN e-group for updates.